 Annex B contains a checklist of documentation that an IECEx Certified Service Facility should have in place.

-The following is a broad outline of the processing of applications from Service Facilities by an ExCB.
+Figure 1 shows a broad outline of the processing of applications from an Ex Service Facilities by an ExCB.

+Figure 2 shows a flowchart of the processing of applications from an Ex Service Facilities by an ExCB.

+Figure 1 - Outline of the processing of applications from an Ex Service Facilities by an ExCB

+Figure 2 - Flowchart of the processing of applications from an Ex Service Facilities by an ExCB